- Purchase the complete Expat Arrivals Buenos Aires Guide (PDF)

 Nightlife in Buenos Aires

 Buenos Aires has a bustling nightlife scene.
-Porteños (Buenos Aires locals) like to stay out late.
-Therefore, clubs are usually open until the sun rises.
+Porteños (Buenos Aires locals) like to stay out late, and clubs are usually open until the sun rises.
 Clubs in Buenos Aires are known as boliches and are busy from around 2am to 7am every night of the week.
 Interestingly, Buenos Aires does not have a big drinking culture so things tend to remain civilized.

 Expats who like to go out dancing should join their favourite clubs’ mailing lists.
 This will allow them free entry and other special discounts.